Software APIs

 350 * @param handle A Reset Manager handle.

-351 * @param peripheral Peripheral to query.
+351 * @param peripheral Peripheral to assert/de-assert reset for.

 353 * @return The result of the operation.